AIRTucha/board-seed/README.md

-# WIP: Board Demo app
+# WIP: Board Seed project

-Full-stack Elm application based on Board
+Seed project for full-stack Elm application based on Board

 The project is on testing stage.
 Documentation and examples are on the way.